 Automated Enforcement Workflows: Detect, Document, Report

-Building a Comprehensive Brand Protection Program
+Building a Complete Brand Protection Program

 Measuring Brand Protection ROI and Program Maturity

-Enforcement efficiency: Measure cost per takedown, time from detection to removal, and repeat offender rates.
+Enforcement efficiency.
+Measure cost per takedown, time from detection to removal, and repeat offender rates.
 A maturing program should show decreasing cost per takedown (through automation), faster removal times (through platform relationships), and declining repeat offender rates (through escalated enforcement against persistent infringers).

 Social Media Brand Monitoring for Impersonation

 The scope is staggering.
 Major brands regularly discover hundreds of impersonation accounts across platforms, with new ones appearing faster than enforcement can remove them.
-An impersonation account with a convincing profile — brand logo, product photos, official-sounding bio — can accumulate thousands of followers and process significant fraudulent sales before detection.
+An impersonation account with a convincing profile, brand logo, product photos, official-sounding bio, can accumulate thousands of followers and process significant fraudulent sales before detection.